sohilww/DotNet-From-Zero-by-Soheil-Karami/docs/DotNetFromZeroBySoheilKarami/docs/Contents/Session1/04-Classes-constructors-properties-inheritance/05-Polymorphism.md

 t.Grow(); // Will print: "Generic tree grows." 😱 (not the subclass version!)
 ```

-If you declare a method in a subclass without using `override`,
-you’re not overriding — you’re hiding the method.
+If you declare a method in a subclass without using `override`, you’re not overriding — you’re hiding the method.

-This breaks polymorphism.
+This **breaks polymorphism**.

----

 🟨 **Question for students**

 - What’s the difference between using `override` and `new`?
 - Why can method hiding be dangerous?

----

 ## 🧼 Clean Code Tips for Polymorphism